qwert7661/Lifeboat-Solitaire/README.md

 Rules:

-Lifeboat is a life-and-death solitaire game where you sort passengers on a sinking cruise ship into four lifeboats.
-As the captain, you will go down with the ship unless you can save every single passenger.
+Lifeboat is a life-and-death solitaire variant in which you, the captain, must sort passengers on a sinking cruise ship into one of four lifeboats.
+As the captain, you will go down with the ship unless you can save every passenger.

-Here's the catch: the upper-class passengers absolutely refuse to sit next to the lower-class passengers!
+The catch is this: upper-class passengers absolutely refuse to sit next to lower-class passengers!
 They would rather drown!

-This means that cards can only be placed on a card whose rank differs from theirs by no more than ONE.
-So a Jack may only be placed on another Jack, a Queen, or a Ten.
-Aces are high, and cannot be placed next to 2s or vice-versa.
+This means that a card may only be seated on a lifeboat when the card it would be placed atop differs in rank from it by no more than one.
+Example: a Jack may only be placed atop another Jack, a Queen, or a Ten.
+Aces are high and cannot be placed atop Twos, nor Twos atop Aces.

-There are only 15 spots on each lifeboat, so allocate passengers wisely!
-Overloading a lifeboat will cause it to sink, losing the game.

-When you cannot place a card from the deck on one of the four lifeboats, you must place it in the waiting pile.
-The waiting pile can hold no more than five cards.
+When you pick up a card from the deck, you may seat it on a lifeboat or place it in the waiting pile.
+The waiting pile can hold no more than five cards at a time.
+You may pick up any cards in the waiting pile at any time.

+There are only 15 seats on each lifeboat.
+Overloading a lifeboat would cause it to sink, so you may not place more cards in a full boat.

-Win the game by emptying the deck and the waiting pile.
+Win the game by seating all 52 passengers into lifeboats!

-Tip: Try to spread out the card ranks across your four lifeboats.
-With 13 ranks to distribute across 4 boats, if the top cards in each boat was, e.g., 3, 6, 9, and Q, you would be able to seat every card but Aces.
-Likewise, with top cards of 4, 7, 10, and K, you could seat every card but Twos.
-That makes these eight ranks more strategically valuable than the other five (2s, 5s, 8s, Js, As).
-Note also that Twos and Aces can only be placed on 2 different ranks, unlike the rest which can be placed on 3 different ranks.
-Try to seat these cards earlier rather than later!

 Good luck, captain!